UbaidaNA/python-practice/README.md

 Use no more than two lines.
 The first line (the for statement) is already written for you.
 You have to complete the print statement.

 Note: DO not use anything related to strings.

+#### 3. Printing first and last names

+You are given the firstname and lastname of a person on two different lines.
+Your task is to read them and print the following:

+Hello firstname lastname!
+You just delved into python.

+Function Description

+Complete the print_full_name function in the editor below.

+print_full_name has the following parameters:

+string first: the first name
+string last: the last name